muhammetbaykara/muhammetbaykara/README.md

 ### IT & Software Solutions Specialist — Prodenso BT

-My experience combines **software engineering and IT infrastructure** with a strong focus on automation, monitoring and operational efficiency.
+My current role combines **software engineering, infrastructure, monitoring, networking and IT solutions**.

-Areas I've worked with include:
+I work across areas such as:

-* Infrastructure & system operations
+- Infrastructure & system operations
-* Network monitoring and management
+- Network monitoring and management
-* Network configuration automation
+- Network configuration & automation
-* Cloud infrastructure
+- Cloud infrastructure
-* Containerized environments
+- Containerized environments
-* Observability & monitoring
+- Observability & monitoring
-* IT service management
+- IT support & technical operations
-* Software solutions
+- Software solutions
-* API integrations
+- API integrations
-* Workflow automation
+- Workflow automation

-This combination gives me a broader perspective when building solutions:
+This experience has shaped the way I approach engineering:

 > **I don't only think about the application.
 I think about the system around it.**